Digital Twin-Based Cooling System Optimization for Data Center: Introduction

 This paper addresses that gap through three contributions: (i)~a validated Modelica-based digital twin of Frontier's liquid cooling system, (ii)~a layered optimization framework that progressively reveals the sources and magnitudes of energy savings, and (iii)~a formally defined implementability gap metric that quantifies the energy savings lost when theoretical optima must accommodate practical constraints.

-\subsection{\emph{Data center cooling system optimization: approaches and limitations}}
+\subsection{Data center cooling system optimization: approaches and limitations}

 Research on data center cooling system optimization has accelerated considerably since a 40\% reduction in Google's cooling energy was reported using neural network recommendations \citep{Evans2016}, though that claim was subsequently critiqued for its lack of peer review and reproducibility \citep{Lazic2018}.
-The resulting body of work spans three broad methodological families. \emph{Reinforcement learning} (RL) approaches treat the cooling system as a Markov decision process: deep RL has shown promising results on simulated workloads \citep{Li2020}, multi-agent RL integrated with a digital twin has demonstrated coordinated cooling control \citep{Sarkar2024}, and 14--21\% energy savings have been reported from offline RL deployed in a production data center \citep{Zhan2025}.
-However, RL methods face challenges around sample efficiency, safety during exploration, and policy interpretability that are particularly acute in safety-critical HPC environments. \emph{Model predictive control} (MPC) formulates cooling optimization as a receding-horizon constrained problem; a rigorously documented 17.9\% cost reduction was achieved at Google's data centers \citep{Lazic2018}, and MPC has been applied to building climate control \citep{Oldewurtel2012} and chiller plant operation \citep{Ma2012}.
-MPC naturally handles constraints but degrades substantially with model uncertainty, with rule-based control shown to outperform MPC when uncertainty exceeds approximately 67\% \citep{Maasoumy2014}. \emph{Classical gradient-based optimization}, the workhorse of engineering design \citep{Kraft1988}, is deterministic, computationally transparent, and well suited to cooling systems governed by smooth physics, yet it is notably absent from the data center cooling literature.
+The resulting body of work spans three broad methodological families.
+Reinforcement learning (RL) approaches treat the cooling system as a Markov decision process: deep RL has shown promising results on simulated workloads \citep{Li2020}, multi-agent RL integrated with a digital twin has demonstrated coordinated cooling control \citep{Sarkar2024}, and 14 - 21\% energy savings have been reported from offline RL deployed in a production data center \citep{Zhan2025}.
+However, RL methods face challenges around sample efficiency, safety during exploration, and policy interpretability that are particularly acute in safety-critical HPC environments.
+Model predictive control (MPC) formulates cooling optimization as a receding-horizon constrained problem; a rigorously documented 17.9\% cost reduction was achieved at Google's data centers \citep{Lazic2018}, and MPC has been applied to building climate control \citep{Oldewurtel2012} and chiller plant operation \citep{Ma2012}.
+MPC naturally handles constraints but degrades substantially with model uncertainty, with rule-based control shown to outperform MPC when uncertainty exceeds approximately 67\% \citep{Maasoumy2014}.
+Researchers also developed neural-network-based surrogate to predict server inlet temperatures in data center and couples it with a cooling system model to enable real-time optimization \citep{de2012neural}.
+Classical gradient-based optimization, the workhorse of engineering design \citep{Kraft1988, gugulothu2026integrating}, is deterministic, computationally transparent, and well suited to cooling systems governed by smooth physics, yet it is notably absent from the data center cooling literature.
 Data-driven surrogates have also been applied to diagnose cooling inefficiency at HPC facilities \citep{Jadhav2026}, but these approaches identify waste rather than prescribing constrained optimal control.

 Table~\ref{tab:lit_comparison} in Appendix~A summarizes the positioning of representative works.
 No existing paper simultaneously addresses physics-based digital twin modeling, systematic optimization, HPC liquid cooling, explicit practical constraints, and a formal implementability metric.